 \section{Simulations and real data experiments}

-Note here that all necessary code and data needed to produce the figures in this section can be found at \url{http://www.cis.jhu.edu/~parky/XDATA/SGM/vn.html}.
+Note here that all necessary code and data needed to produce the figures in this section can be found at \url{http://www.cis.jhu.edu/~parky/D3M/VNSGM/}.

-We will measure the performance of \texttt{VNmatch} via $rank(x')$, the expected rank of $x'$ in $\Phi_x$ when ties are broken uniformly at random.
-Note that since the size of the set of candidate matches $C_x':=V_x'\setminus S_x'$ (as the seeds in $G'$ will \emph{never} be matched to $x$ by \texttt{SoftSGM}) varies greatly in each experiment, we will find it convenient to compare across experiments by computing the normalized rank of $x'$
+We will measure the performance of \texttt{VNmatch} via rank$(x')$, the expected rank of $x'$ in $\Phi_x$ when ties are broken uniformly at random.
+Since the size of the set of candidate matches $C_x':=V_x'\setminus S_x'$ (seeds in $G'$ will {\it never} be matched to $x$ by \texttt{SoftSGM}) varies greatly in each experiment, we will compare across experiments by computing the normalized rank of $x'$